yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca przechowywana wartość `match`.
+Funkcja elementu członkowskiego zwraca przechowywaną wartość `match`.

 ### <a name="example"></a>Przykład